The Model Description Language (MDL) is a data driven language for

 Additional information

-To activate essential boundary condition sets, add the required essential boundary condition set identifiers to the case definition.
+To activate essential boundary condition sets, add the required

-Node-local coordinate systems can be defined with the transformations command.
-The B2000++ coordinate systems are described in the programming manual.
+Node-local coordinate systems can be defined with the

-Natural boundary conditions can be defined with the nbc command.
+Natural boundary conditions can be defined with the nbc

-Please read the additional notes in the description of the join command for information on branch connectivity.
+Please read the additional notes in the description of the

-defines an element edge set list containing pairs
+edgeset defines an element edge set list containing pairs

-) of a specific branch.
-IDENT
+(IDENT, EX) of a specific branch.
+IDENT is the external

-element identifier and EX
+element identifier and EX the edge identifier (E1, E2,

 …).
-The list is identified by the NAME
+The list is identified by the NAME of the set (a string not

 exceeding 40 characters).
 Note hat edge sets are not defined for